TIN CAN TOURISTS HISTORY AND IMAGES

 Because locals grew tired of their park being over run with northerners, the park was closed a month early in March.
 The canners took the hint and moved the Winter Convention to Arcadia, where the community had built a municipal park especially for the Tin Can Tourists.
 By 1932, with membership estimates ranging from 30,000 to 100,000, city Chambers of Commerce were actively pursuing TCT to choose their community for either Homecoming, Winter Convention or Going Home meets.
 The Winter Convention was the best attended and was an economic boon to the host community.
 Sarasota had its eye on the prize and lured the Convention away from Arcadia in 1932.
 The vote on the Winter Convention site was hotly contested.
 Many Canners were loyal to Arcadia, the town that wanted them after their ejection from Tampa.
 A 250 strong car caravan let by Sarasota’s mayor and other public officials, helped swing the vote selecting Sarasota as the Winter Convention site for 1932.
 As a concession to those that favored Arcadia, it was designated as the official site for Homecoming festivities.
 In 1938, the mayor of Sarasota indicated that the national perception that Sarasota was a tin can tourist’s town was hurting the community and that he would not renew the Winter Convention contract.
 Tampa offered the canners a five-year deal to return to Tampa.
 It was accepted and the Winter Convention returned to specially built Municipal Park.
 The group faced membership declines due to combination of factors, (1) a schism with in the ranks and the formation of ATA, the Automobile Tourists Association, (2) an economic recession in 1939 that greatly diminished the number of trailer manufactures, and (3) the onset of World War II.
 Winter Convention photograph depict a much smaller group in 1948 at Tampa.
 The original groups “Swan Song” convention was held in Eustis, Florida in 1968.
 By the mid-80’s the club was no longer in existence in any form.

-We have recently found new information stating Rallies were still held into the very early 1980’s and for a few years later there were a very small group the just met like monthly for a meal (Just about half a dozen people).
-So most likely a group consisting of original members still met calling thier selves Tin Can Tourists, until around the mid 1980’s.
+We have recently found new information stating Rallies were still held into the very early 1980’s and for a few years later there were a very small group that met monthly for a meal (Just about half a dozen people).
+So most likely a group consisting of original members still met calling themselves Tin Can Tourists, until around the mid 1980’s.

 In 1998, Forrest and Jeri Bone renewed the club as an all make and model vintage trailer and motor coach club.
 The renewal gathering was held at Camp Dearborn, Milford, Michigan.
 Twenty-one rigs attended the May Renewal Gathering.
 By the end of the year, fifty members were accepted as charter members of the renewed version of the Tin Can Tourists.
 The group has grown steadily, currently holding Annual Gatherings in Michigan, Florida, and regional rallies at various locations in the US.
 Recently Regional Representatives have been added to represent England, Japan and France.
 The new version of Tin Can Tourists is open to all.
 Its goal is to abide by the original group’s objectives and guiding principles as well as the promotion and preservation of vintage trailers and motor coaches through Gatherings and information exchange.